POL8059 : The United Nations: Policy, Politics and Power

 Aims

-The aim of the module is to introduce students to the study of global governance by examining the role, politics and processes of the United Nations (UN).
+The aim of the module is to introduce students to the study of the United Nations with reference to its policy, politics and power.

 Related to this, the module:

-• Discusses the key theories and concepts related to the study of the UN and global governance.
+• Discusses the key theories and concepts related to the study of the UN.

-• Explores the origins and historical roots of the UN and global governance.
+• Explores the origins and historical roots of the UN.

 • Examines the function of the UN's main organs and their role in the organisation's decision making process.

-• Highlights the activities of the UN in different areas of policy and global governance.
+• Highlights the activities of the UN in different areas of policy.

-• Demonstrates that the UN is central to global governance as a key actor and a site of global policy making.
+• Demonstrates that the UN is central to global politics and a site of global policy making.

 Outline Of Syllabus

-The aim of this module is to introduce students to the study of global governance by examining the role, politics and processes of the United Nations (UN).
-For over 75 years, the UN has been at the centre of an emerging network of global governance.
+The aim of this module is to introduce students to the study of UN with reference to its policy, politics and power.
+For over 75 years, the UN has been at the centre of international politics.
 For much of this period of time, the role and purpose of the UN has been contested.
 The UN continues to be dogged by controversy and disputes about its role and legitimacy.
-At the same time, however, the organisation's 193 member states, NGOs and private citizens have looked to the UN to play a lead role in finding solutions to many of the issues that characterise the global world in which we live - conflict and disorder, poverty and the abuse of human rights.
-The module examines the activities of the UN with regards to each of these issues as well as the principal organs (for example Security Council) that make up the UN and play a key role in the organisation's decision making process.
-In examining the UN's activities and decision making, the module demonstrates that the UN is central to current and future global governance as a key actor within global politics and a site of global policy making.
+At the same time, however, the organisation's 193 member states, NGOs and private citizens have looked to the UN to play a lead role in finding solutions to many of the issues that characterise the global world in which we live.
+The module examines the activities of the UN with regards to these issues as well as the principal organs (for example Security Council) that make up the UN and play a key role in the organisation's decision making process.
+In examining the UN's activities and decision making, the module demonstrates that the UN is a key actor in global politics and a site of global policy making.

 Learning Outcomes